Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Ergodic reformulation of the optimization problem

 Integrating over $t$ and taking expectations gives

-In the last expression we recognize the divergence of the vectorfield $g^{ij} A_i$, resulting in the stated expression. \end{proof} We recall the notion of an invariant probability distribution.
-Let $\mathcal B(M)$ denote the Borel $\sigma$-algebra on $M$. \begin{definition} A probability measure $\mu_u$ on $M$ is called an invariant probability distribution for~\eqref{eq:controlled}, if
+In the last expression we recognize the divergence of the vectorfield $A^i$, resulting in the stated expression. \end{proof} Let $\mathcal B(M)$ denote the Borel $\sigma$-algebra on $M$.
+Let $u \in \mathfrak X(M)$.
+A probability measure $\mu_u \ d x$ on $M$ is called an \emph{invariant probability distribution} for~\eqref{eq:controlled}, if

-\end{definition} The following result on invariant measures for nondegenerate diffusions \cite[Proposition V.4.5]{ikedawatanabe} is essential for our purposes. \begin{proposition}[Existence and uniqueness of invariant probability measure] Suppose Hypothesis~\ref{hyp:elliptic} is satisfied.
-Corresponding to any $u \in \Lambda^1(M)$ there exists a unique invariant probability measure $\mu_u$ on $M$ corresponding to the diffusion on $M$ defined by~\eqref{eq:controlled}.
-Moreover, $\mu_u(dx)$ is given as $\rho_u(x) \ d x$, and $\rho_u \in C^{\infty}(M)$ is a solution of
+The following result on invariant measures for non-degenerate diffusions \cite[Proposition V.4.5]{IkedaWatanabe1989} is essential for our purposes. \begin{proposition}[Existence and uniqueness of invariant probability measure] For any $u \in \mathfrak X(M)$ there exists a unique invariant probability measure $\rho_u \ d x$ on $M$ for~\eqref{eq:controlled} which is absolutely continuous with respect to the Riemannian volume measure $d x$.
+The density $\rho_u \in C^{\infty}(M)$ is a solution of

 Furthermore $\rho_u > 0$ on $M$. \end{proposition}